Ice Age: Dawn of the Dinosaurs: Plot

-Nearing lava falls, Ellie enters labor, and a pack of Guanlong causes a rock slide that separates her from the rest.
+Nearing Lava Falls, Ellie enters labor, and a pack of Guanlong causes a rock slide that separates her from the rest.
 Buck commands Manny and Diego to stay behind to protect Ellie while he and the possums rescue Sid.
 Diego regains his edge from defeating the Guanlong while supporting Ellie emotionally as she gives birth.
 Manny slows down the rest as he makes his way up to her.
 Buck, Crash, and Eddie ride a Harpactognathus to Lava Falls, but a pack of Quetzalcoatlus follow, preying on the possums and forcing them to detour through a canyon.
 They defeat the Quetzalcoatlus, and return to Lava Falls just in time to rescue Sid.
 Back at the plates, the remaining Guanlong are defeated with Manny reaching Ellie just in time to see his newborn daughter, agreeing to name the baby "Peaches".
 Sid is happy to reunite with his friends, but is sad that he never had a chance to say goodbye to the Tyrannosaurus.

-Before leaving the jungle, they are ambushed by Rudy, but the herd is eventually saved by the mother Tyrannosaurus, who charges at Rudy and knocks him off a cliff.
-Sid then says goodbye to the dinosaurs, and Buck, now without a purpose in life since Rudy is gone, decides to join the herd and live on the surface.
+Before leaving the jungle, they are ambushed by Rudy, but are saved by the mother Tyrannosaurus, who charges at Rudy and knocks him off a cliff.
+Sid then says goodbye to the dinosaurs, and Buck, now without a purpose in life since Rudy is gone, is offered to join the herd and live on the surface.
 However, a distant roar tells him that Rudy is still alive.
 Changing his mind, he sends the herd home and blocks off the path to the lost world.
 Manny and Ellie welcome Peaches into their frozen world, and Diego decides to remain with the herd, while Buck stays underground, trying to tame Rudy.

-Meanwhile, Scrat and Scratte, having continued their fight into the dinosaur world, fall in love and decide to live in the jungle together.
-Still, Scratte suddenly becomes bossy, making Scrat choose the acorn over her.
-Scratte catches him and takes away the acorn, causing a fight.
-Scrat is accidentally launched back to the surface, while the acorn and Scratte are trapped in the dinosaur world.

-Cast
+Voice cast

 Top: Ray Romano, John Leguizamo and Denis Leary voice Manny, Sid and Diego.

 Bottom: Seann William Scott, Josh Peck and Queen Latifah voice Crash, Eddie and Ellie.